-The average cross-sectional area shall be used to compute the ballistic coefficient of a tumbling spacecraft unless sufficient information exists to invalidate this assumption.
-The average cross-sectional area can be simply determined as a straightforward two-point average of the minimum and maximum cross-sectional areas.
-Or, this approach can be extensively refined by integrating the cross-sectional area of the spacecraft across all anticipated tumbling attitudes, and then dividing the result by the difference between the limits of integration.
+To eliminate the need for such conservatism, this plate model approach can be extensively refined by integrating the cross-sectional area of the spacecraft across all anticipated tumbling attitudes (e.g. using a Computer-Aided Design or CAD program), and then dividing the result by the difference between the limits of integration.
 The analyst is then left with a properly weighted average cross-sectional area.

-For satellites with a large length to diameter ratio, the analyst shall consider whether gravity gradient stabilization will occur and adjust the cross-sectional area accordingly.
+For satellites with a large length to diameter ratio, the analyst shall consider whether gravity gradient stabilization will occur and adjust the cross-sectional area based upon the anticipated stabilized geometry.
 Similarly, for satellites which have a large aero-torque moment (i.e., the center-of-gravity and center-of-pressure are suitably far apart and the aerodynamic force is suitably large), the analyst shall consider whether the satellite would experience drag-induced passive attitude stabilization and adjust the cross-sectional area accordingly.